 Boys learn early in life the intense agony with injuries to the testes or penis.
 However, the severity of the immediate pain from

 penis injuries can lead to problems throughout life.

 The penis is comprised of soft tissues and blood vessels.
-The still erection is achieved when hormones trigger extra blood flow into the penis, engorging the blood vessels.
-That helps the penis swell, becoming firm and erect, sufficient for intercourse.
+An erection is achieved when hormones trigger extra blood flow into the penis, engorging the blood vessels.
+That helps the penis swell and become firm and erect, making it sufficient for intercourse.
 But the penis tissues and vessels are delicate.
 When severely injured, one of the most common problems to arise is scar tissue build up.

 Scar tissue from a penile fracture is a common problem.
 Over time, the penis can become misshapen when erect (and soft, too).
 Scar tissue from penis injuries can also make erections painful.
 As the body sends what would be the normal amount of blood flow into the penis, there is now too much liquid volume for the space available.
 The scar tissue, often hard and lumpy, can often make the penis appear misshappen.

 Sex injuries to the penis are very common.
 If you have a penis or have ever accidentally hit one, you’re familiar with the endless possibilities for injury.
 So, be careful and pay attention to what you’re doing.
 If you do get injured or hurt, it’s a good idea to see a doctor.
 It’s important to make sure you haven’t done something that might not be apparent now but could become a problem later.
 A doctor, or most likely a urologist, can do minor operations to repair the damaged penis to ensure it functions normally.
 (Take note: the most common way it occurs is when the partner is riding on top of the erect penis while the man lies on his back.
 You’ll know when it happens!)